What is Lone Working: Everything An Employer Needs To Know

 What is lone working?

-Lone working is defined by the Health & Safety Executive (HSE) as people who work by themselves without close or direct supervision.
-This doesn’t necessarily mean that the worker is physically alone; it means they are in a separate location to the rest of their team or manager.
+Lone working is defined by the Health & Safety Executive (HSE) as work carried out by people who work by themselves without close or direct supervision.
+This doesn’t necessarily mean that the worker is physically alone; it means they are in a separate location from the rest of their team or manager.
 For example, a retail worker putting stock away by themselves is classed as a lone worker the same as a meter reader entering someone’s home.

 If an employee cannot be seen or heard by a colleague, they are a lone worker – whether that be for all or part of their working day.
 This also includes staff who work from home.